 Not necessary for this item

-(2008).Men selling sex in Cairo and Alexandria: perspectives on male sex work and AIDS in Egypt [Master’s thesis, the American University in Cairo].
+(2008).Men selling sex in Cairo and Alexandria: perspectives on male sex work and AIDS in Egypt [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Hamada, Souad.
 Men selling sex in Cairo and Alexandria: perspectives on male sex work and AIDS in Egypt.
 2008.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.